CardiacModelling/space-filling-designs/README.md

 ## Stored designs

-The folder `resulting_designs_2019` contains the protocols that resulted from running the script above repeatedly for the 2019 SyncroPatch Challenge exercise at the Isaac Newton Institute's Fickle Heart programme.
 The folder `resulting_designs_2024` contains the 100 runs that feature in the paper that were generated with this version of the source code.
+The folder `resulting_designs_2019` contains the protocols that resulted from running an earlier version of the script above repeatedly for the 2019 SyncroPatch Challenge exercise at the Isaac Newton Institute's [Fickle Heart programme](https://www.newton.ac.uk/event/fht/).

 ## Plotting the results